iturdikulov/notes/backup.md

 ---
-title: Backup
 date: 2023-03-05
+draft: true
+sr-due: 2023-08-10
+sr-ease: 230
+sr-interval: 1
 tags:
 - defenition
 - inbox
-draft: true
-sr-due: 2023-08-10
-sr-interval: 1
-sr-ease: 230
 ---

+# Backup

 Copy of some data.
 This copy precious if when the original data is lost or damaged (changed).